 Tribal Administration and Leadership Certificate Program Requirements

 Designed to meet the professional and leadership needs of individuals interested in natural resources and environmental programs considering both Indigenous and Western knowledge systems.
-The courses are based on the interrelationship of biological, physical, and cultural systems and address program operations, sustainability, and integrated ecosystems studies.
-The certificate prepares students with a foundational understanding of tribal knowledge systems and resource management practices needed to engage with local, regional, and national tribal nations.
+The courses are based on the interrelationship of biological, physical, and cultural systems.
+Required courses address sustainability, economics, and integrated ecosystems studies.
+The certificate provides an opportunity for students to learn fundamental skills for tribal natural resource management, and Indigenous knowledge of aquatic and terrestrial ecosystems.

-Indigenous Environmental Systems and Resource Management Certificate Program Requirements
+Indigenous Environmental Systems and Economics Certificate Program Requirements

 Tribal Natural Resource Stewardship, Economics, and Law

 Designed to meet the professional and leadership needs of individuals interested in Tribal natural resources and environmental programs considering multiple perspectives regarding economic value and exchange of decision-making affecting the natural resources of Tribal Nations.
 The courses in this program provide a transdisciplinary area of study that aims to address the connections between human economies and natural ecosystems.
-The certificate prepares students to understand the connection between economic decisions and stewardship of natural ecosystems.
+The courses will cover topics including the roles of Tribal resource and environmental managers, modes of market and non-market resource valuation and uses for those valuations.
+Practical areas of study will include sustainability, pollution control, benefit-cost analysis, air and water quality, waste management and conservation, both on and off of Reservations.

 Tribal Natural Resource Stewardship, Economics, and Law Certificate Program Requirements